datasette/datasette-acl/README.md

 If you allow regular users to create tables in Datasette, you may want them to maintain a level of "ownership" over those tables, such that other users are unable to modify those tables without the creator's permission.

-The `table-creator-permissions' setting can be used to automatically configure permissions for the actor who created a table.
+The `table-creator-permissions` plugin setting can be used to automatically configure permissions for the actor who created a table.

 Enable that like this:
 ```yaml